 Under Mr. Sauer, Jr., the company began to use a new strategy based on market trends, expansions and advertising.
 The emphasis was on sales, whether the product was already being produced or might be a future profit maker.
 During Mr. Sauer, Jr.’s first year, the Interstate Commerce Company was purchased.
 As a result, the Sauer Company expanded, making a line of household drugs and remedies.

-Later, in 1929, the Sauer Company purchased Duke’s Products Company of Greenville, South Carolina.
-This company was started by Mrs. Eugenia Duke in 1917, when she began selling homemade sandwiches to soldiers training at nearby Fort Sevier.
+Later, in 1929, the C.F.
+Sauer Company purchased Duke’s Products Company of Greenville, South Carolina.
+This company was started by Eugenia Duke in 1917, when she began selling homemade sandwiches to soldiers training at nearby Camp Sevier.

-The sandwiches sold well, primarily because of Mrs. Duke’s own recipe for mayonnaise, with which they were spread.
+The sandwiches sold well, primarily because of Duke’s own recipe for mayonnaise, with which they were spread.
 Drugstores sold the sandwiches and, later, a local grocer agreed to take a few bottles of the mayonnaise on consignment.
-From making and selling several dozen sandwiches a day, Mrs. Duke’s work increased until she had to start making the mayonnaise in a separate outbuilding.
-On the day she sold eleven thousand handmade sandwiches, a delivery truck was purchased.
+From making and selling several dozen sandwiches a day, Duke’s work increased until she had to start making the mayonnaise in a separate outbuilding.
+On the day she sold her 11,000th sandwich, she bought herself a delivery truck.

 C. F. Sauer Jr. had to deal with the extremes of changing world and national markets.
 The Depression and World War II created declines in markets and business, as well as decreases in the availability of raw materials.
 His philosophy evolved to meet the changes, becoming one of selling at a close margin of profit while increasing the tonnage of products sold.
 The company made the necessary adjustments without cutting employee salaries and without layoffs, even though at times products had to be dropped or their production decreased due to shortage of needed materials.